fal-works/fal-scoop-bucket/README.md

 ### Settings

-Add `%NEKO_INSTPATH%` to the enviroment variable `Path`.
+Add `%HAXEPATH%` and `%NEKO_INSTPATH%` to the enviroment variable `Path`.

 ## How to switch

 Warning: The haxelib repository path seems to be not switched automatically.
+Use `haxelib setup`.

 ### Haxe 3